BardicDefense/purple-hack/README.md

 - A new object becomes used if a 1 in 4 is rolled.
 Under stress, a new object breaks on a 1 in 100.

 - A used object becomes worn on a 1 in 20.
 Under stress, it breaks on a 1 in 50.

 - A worn object becomes shabby on a 1 in 12.
 Under stress, it breaks on a 1 in 20.

 - A shabby object becomes ruined on a 1 in 8.
 Under stress, it braks on a 1 in 6.

-Magical items and "sturdy" items roll two of the appropriate dice, only degrading if two 1s are rolled.
+Magical items and “sturdy” items roll two of the appropriate dice, only degrading if two 1s are rolled.

-You can purchase objects that aren't necessarily new for less money.
+You can purchase objects that aren’t necessarily new for less money.
 New items cost 100% of list price, used cost 80% of list price, worn cost 60%, and shabby cost 40%.
 Likewise, you can sell such objects to merchants for half that price:
 50% new, 40% used, 30% worn, and 20% shabby.